Bullet Train Billing for Stripe

 6. Test Creating a Subscription

-Bullet Train comes preconfigured with a "freemium" plan, so new and existing accounts will continue to work as normal.
-A new "billing" menu item will appear and you can test subscription creation by clicking "upgrade" and selecting one of the two plans presented.
+Bullet Train comes preconfigured with a "freemium" plan, which will keep new and existing accounts working as normal.
+A new billing menu item will appear in the Team menu.

 7. Configure Stripe Billing's Customer Portal